powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 ![Loading limits model](img/index/currentLimits.svg){: width="50%" .center-image}

 Note that, following this modelling, in general the last temporary limit (the higher one in value) should be infinite with an acceptable duration different from zero, except for tripping current modeling where the last temporary limit is infinite with an acceptable duration equal to zero.
 If temporary limits are modeled, the permanent limit becomes mandatory.

+#### Limit group collection
+In network development studies or in an operational context (CGMES), we can have a set of operational limits according to the season (winter vs summer for example), the time of the day (day vs night) etc.
+In PowSyBl, users can store a collection of limits:
+- Active power limits, apparent power limits and current limits are gathered into an `OperationalLimitsGroup` object.
+This group has an `id`.
+- Lines and transformers are associated with a collection of `OperationalLimitsGroup` (one collection per side/leg).
+Users can then choose the active set according to their needs.

 ### Phase tap changer
 [![Javadoc](https://img.shields.io/badge/-javadoc-blue.svg)](https://javadoc.io/doc/com.powsybl/powsybl-core/latest/com/powsybl/iidm/network/PhaseTapChanger.html)